MustardJoe/nasa-api-pt2/README.md

 feel free to use AstroView to inspire you as you browse through the decades of photos and information!

 **Technical Info:** AstroView is a React SPA built as a front-end to interface with the NASA Astronomy Picture of the Day REST Api.
 AstroView makes use of the Moment.js library to help parse dates.

-**Additionaly:** If you enjoy AstroView, please consider checking out more of my projects here on GitHub, or on http://www.jonforney.com/.
-Additionally, I'm currently looking for work, so please feel free to visit my LinkedIn page at https://www.linkedin.com/in/jon-forney/ or contact me directly with your professional opportunies.
+**Further Info:**  If you enjoy AstroView, please consider checking out more of <a href="https://github.com/MustardJoe">my projects on GitHub</a>, or at my homepage, <a href="https://wwww.jonforney.com">https://www.jonforney.com/</a>.
+My linkdIn page is available at <a href="https://www.linkedin.com/in/jon-forney/">https://www.linkedin.com/in/jon-forney/</a>.
+Please feel free to contact me with your professional opportunities.

 <center>
 <img src="./src/assets/someStars.png">